Introduction

 Stopping procedure for Diesel Generators "AUTO" mode.

-- The DG continues to run at no load for 60 seconds.
+- The DG continues to run without load for 60 seconds to cool down.

-- After 60 seconds, the DG switches OFF automatically.
+- After 60 seconds, the DG switches off automatically to complete the shutdown process.

 Comments